 - Financial analysis.
 Include all things monetary — your investments, projected profits and losses (P&L) based on costs and sales, expected cash-flow, revenues, projected incremental sales, and an analysis of what it’ll take to break even.
 Use charts, graphs, and other visual aids that to show the data.

 Preparing to open up shop

-Creating a comprehensive business plan can be overwhelming, but by breaking it down into sections to tackle one by one, it’ll be much more manageable — and likely a stronger, more compelling, and more instructive result.
+Break down creating a comprehensive business plan into sections you can tackle one by one.
+This makes the process much more manageable — and likely results in a stronger, more compelling, and more instructive plan.
 Plus, it’s better to get a sense of how all of the moving parts work together on paper — and ensure that they are all accounted for — before translating them into reality.
 While it may seem impossible to represent your restaurant vision in a document, a business plan will assure all potential stakeholders that you’re cooking with a recipe designed to succeed from the start — which can make or break your establishment later.

-A good business plan is like a menu: thought-out, unique, and enticing.
-Just as your menu will eventually have customers eager to order, you want your business plan to have investors eager to read more, and get on board.
-Checking each of these core topics off the list, and then adding whatever else you need to adequately represent your concept, is a great place to start.
+If you’re wondering how to write a restaurant business plan, think of it like a menu.
+A good menu is thought-out, unique, and enticing.
+Just as your menu will eventually have customers eager to order, you want your business plan to have investors eager to read more and get on board.
+Checking each of these core topics off the list, and then adding whatever else you need to represent your concept adequately, is a great place to start.
 With all the key ingredients accounted for, you’re set to go.
 Prepare to break into the marketplace — and come out thriving.

 Looking to expand your customer base, increase incremental sales, and drive up profits?
 Consider adding a partnership with DoorDash to your business plan.